Henneh Kyereh Kwaku

-Henneh Kyereh Kwaku reading at Georgetown University's Lannan Center for Poetics and Social Practice (February 2024).

-Henneh Kyereh Kwaku (born in Gonasua, Ghana) is a poet, educator, and public health scholar whose work bridges the creative arts and health communication.
+Henneh Kyereh Kwaku is a Ghanaian poet, educator, and public health scholar whose work bridges the creative arts and health communication.
 He is the author of Revolution of the Scavengers, selected by Kwame Dawes and Chris Abani for the African Poetry Book Fund, and a recipient of the 2024 J. Howard and Barbara M.J.
 Wood Prize from Poetry Magazine.
 His writing engages themes of environmental justice, collective memory, and health equity.

 Early life and education

 Kwaku was born in Gonasua and raised in Drobo in the Bono Region of Ghana.
 Growing up in Ghana, Kwaku attended the University of Health and Allied Sciences, where he graduated with a Bachelor of Public Health, Disease Control from the Fred N. Binka School of Public Health.
 He earned his master's degree in health education from the University of Cape Coast and an MFA in creative writing from Chapman University in California, where he was later nominated for the James L. Doti Outstanding Graduate Award.